IlyaFaer/energoton_py/README.md

     )
 )

-# build all possible plans
-planner.build_plans()

-# filter through plans to find the best ones
+# while planner is searching for the best
-plans = planner.filter_plans(
-    # order the plans by descendance of the amount
+# plan, it can return several, for example,
+# several plans with equally high number
-    # of tasks solved in the plan
+# of tasks solved (but no plans with
-    sort_by="value",
-    # return only plans with the most tasks solved
-    only_best=True,
-)
+# lower number of tasks)
+plans = planner.build_plans()
 ```
 **Cycles**
 Work cycle represents an abstract time unit, during which energotons are working.
 It may be a work day, a sprint, an entire month - you're free to choose the scale.
 After a cycle is ended, the planner will recharge energotons, so they could continue working.
 You can control charges.